kscieslinski/CTF/pwn/ncstisc2018/babydriver/README.md

 Note: I've added `stty intr ^]` so that I can eassly kill qemu on kernel panic.

-So from `boot.sh` we can read that there is a hardware protection `smep` (Supervisor mode execution protection), but fortunetely there is no `kaslr` (kernel address space layout randomization) turn on.
+So from reading `boot.sh` we can determinate that there is a hardware protection `smep` (Supervisor mode execution protection), but fortunetely there is no `kaslr` (kernel address space layout randomization) turn on.

+This means that we will have to bypass `smep` before invoking userland code as smep does not allow kernel to execute code from userland.

+### Plan